YEPaul/Non-Unitary-Neutrino-Oscillation/README.md

+Author: Jianrong (Paul) Tang

-The code is written by Jianrong (Paul) Tang based on https://github.com/shengfong/nuprobe by Chee Sheng Fong.
+The code is based on https://github.com/shengfong/nuprobe by Chee Sheng Fong.